nyorem/cghs/README.md

 * 'r' to restore the initial state
 * 'c' to apply the convex hull algorithm on the selected points
 * 't' to triangulate the selected polygon or point set depending on the current mode
+* 'T' to compute the Delaunay triangulation of the selected point set
 * 'v' to compute the Voronoi diagram of a point set
 * 'p' to create a polygon where the vertices are the selected points
 * 'a' to toggle the selected component of the points